Experience Fishing in Alaska

 Alaska Fishing licenses are not included in the excursion pricing.

 Alaska Fishing licenses are handled locally.
 We will assist you with arranging an Alaska fishing license, either through the guide service, or at the lodge location.
 Prices for an Alaska fishing license will vary depending on the number of days you choose to fish.
-A one-day non-resident Alaska sport-fishing license is $20.
-King Salmon require an additional $10 stamp.
-Children under 16 do not need a fishing license.
+A one-day nonresident sport-fishing license is $15.
+King Salmon requires an additional $15 stamp.
+Fishing licenses are required for anyone 16 years of age or older.
 Visit the Alaska Department of Fish and Game website for more details.